Department of

 For a short CV and my publication list see my ORCID page

-Using primarily atomistic simulations, my research interests are directed to understanding the properties of soft matter, in particular those of aqueous solutions of small organic solutes, peptides and proteins.
-My work concentrates on the calculation of free energy differences based on molecular dynamics simulations, including the use of polarizable force fields and QM/MM hybrid methods.
-The latter relies heavily on an ongoing collaboration with Lee Woodock, USF.
+Using atomistic simulations, my research interests are directed to understanding the properties of soft matter, in particular those of aqueous solutions of small organic solutes, peptides and proteins.
+My work concentrates on the calculation of free energy differences based on molecular dynamics simulations, including the use of polarizable force fields and multiscale methods, both QM/MM and mixed neural network potentials (NNP) and MM.
+The QM/MM free work work relies on an ongoing collaboration with Lee Woodock, USF.
+For the NNP/MM free energy simulations I want to specifically acknowledge Marcus Wieder.

 The motivation driving my research are threefold.
 First, I develop novel and/or optimize existing methods.
 My second aim is to complement experimental work and to aid in the interpretation of experimental data by the microscopic view made possible by computer simulation.
 Third, the results should help elucidate questions relevant to chemistry and/or biology.